Pierre Van Cortlandt: Van Cortlandt Manor House

 In 1749, Pierre turned the family's simple hunting lodge into an elegant residence known as Van Cortlandt Manor House, adding the upper stories and porches.
 The house remained in the Van Cortlandt family until 1945 and was purchased in 1953 by John D. Rockefeller Jr. to assure its preservation.
 The restored manor house was designated as a National Historic Landmark in 1961.
-During the American Revolutionary War Pierre entertained numerous famous Generals, such as Washington, Lafayette, Rochambeau, and von Steuben at the Manor House, as well as other promonent citizens, such as Franklin; when the place was threatened by the British Army in New York, he removed his wife and children to one of the Livingston farms at Rhinebeck, and for a time the Upper Manor House at Peekskill.
+During the American Revolutionary War Pierre entertained numerous military commanders, such as Washington, Lafayette, Rochambeau, and von Steuben (as well as other prominent citizens, such as Franklin) at the Manor House.
+When the place was threatened by the British Army, he removed his wife and children to one of the Livingston farms at Rhinebeck, and for a time, to the Upper Manor House near Peekskill.